Back to School 2020

 All Are Welcome By Alexandra Penfold; illustrated by Suzanne Kaufman

-Discover a school where—no matter what—young children have a place, have a space, and are loved and appreciated.
+Discover a school where all young children have a place, have a space, and are loved and appreciated.

 How to Get Your Teacher Ready By Jean Reagan; illustrated by Lee Wildish

 This humorous new book in the beloved HOW TO . . . series takes readers through a fun and busy school year.
 Written in tongue-in-cheek instructional style, a class of adorable students gives tips and tricks for getting a teacher ready—for the first day of school, and all the events and milestones that will follow (picture day, holiday concert, the 100th day of school, field day!).
 And along the way, children will see that getting their teacher ready is really getting themselves ready.
-Filled with charming role-reversal humor, this is a playful and heartwarming celebration of teachers and students, and the perfect gift for back-to-school readiness or graduation.
+Filled with charming role-reversal humor, this is a playful and heartwarming celebration of teachers and students.
+A fun read-a-loud to prepare for first day jitters, back-to-school readiness or end of year celebrations..

 Nana Akua Goes to School By Tricia Elam Walker; illustrated by April Harrison